EmergingDigitalAcademy/eda-deployment-notes/fly-deploy-postgres.md

 ### Action: Create the Cloud App

-Now that we have our fly config file and Dockerfile, we can provision the resources on fly's platform.
+Now that we have our `fly.toml` config file and `Dockerfile`, we can provision the resources on fly's platform.

-Note that as of right now, there is no way to ask fly to NOT create a cloud database machine for us.
-Ensure that the postgres database is not selected by following the instructions below.
+Note that as of right now, there is no way to ask fly to NOT create a separate dedicated cloud database machine for us.
+Ensure that fly will skip this step by following the instructions below.

-Run this command, and verify that everything looks correct (including the VM size of 256mb AND skip database creation)
+Run this command, and verify that everything looks correct:
+  - `app name` is updated to be specific to your project
+  - `vm size` is 256mb shared-cpu-1x
+  - `database` is set to `none`
 ```
 # Answer 'Y' to copying the configuration into the new app
 # Answer 'Y' to needing to tweaking the settings